 Price: Free on iPhone, Android

 Everyone has their favorite time of day to work out, but science says that your lung function peaks around 5 p.m.
 So if you want to squeeze in a quick workout sometime in your day, right before dinner might be the trick.

 If you don't have a regular routine or are just trying to do something fast, I'd recommend checking out J&J's 7 Minute Workout app.
-You can pick from their programs or design one of your own, and all can be done in less than 30 minutes.
+You can pick from its programs, or design one of your own -- and all can be done in less than 30 minutes.

 Price: Podcasts is free on iPhone; Sticher is free on iPhone, Android, Web

 Chances are, you'll have spent most of your day looking at things.
 Reading on the computer.
 Watching slides on the projector.
 Scanning news on your phone.
 So when you leave work, you should strengthen one of your other senses, such as your listening comprehension.
-It's an underdeveloped skill -- especially in adults -- but it can have huge a huge on our professional and personal lives.
+It's an underdeveloped skill -- especially in adults -- but it can have a big impact on our professional and personal lives.

-If you want to strengthen your listening skills, try playing a few podcast episodes on your phone on your commute home.
-If you have an iPhone, you have a Podcasts app already built in.
+If you want to strengthen your listening skills, try playing a few podcast episodes on your phone during your commute home.
+If you have an iPhone, you have a Podcasts app already built-in.
 Otherwise, you can access them through Stitcher.

 If you don't love the idea of actually penning your ideas and experiences to paper, you can use Grid Diary or Journey.
 Both allow you to not only capture written recaps of your day, but also add photos to your entries.
 Plus, they both have built-in prompts -- so even on the most hectic of days, you can distill some insights for your future self.